joblib/joblib/doc/persistence.rst

   >>> joblib.dump(to_persist, filename, compress=True)  # doctest: +ELLIPSIS
   ['...test.pkl']

-Another advantage it that it will create a single-file joblib pickle.
+Another advantage is that it will create a single-file joblib pickle.

 More details can be found in the :func:`joblib.dump` and :func:`joblib.load` documentation.